Hubs-Foundation/hubs-docs/docs/spoke-adding-scene-content.md

 Once you have created your scene, you can start customizing it by adding content.
 Spoke and Hubs support a wide variety of media.
 Note that to publish to Hubs, Spoke projects have a size limit of 128MB.

 ## 3D Models
-Spoke allows you to search 3D content from Google Poly and Sketchfab.
+Spoke allows you to search 3D content from Sketchfab.
 You can find collections in the assets media browser.

 ![Hubs Image](img/spoke-3d-model.jpeg)